SAFETY GUIDE

 Electricity at Work Regulations 1989: The Primary Statutory Duty

-HSE HSG85 — Electricity at Work: Safe Working Practices
+HSG85 — Electricity at work: Safe working practices

 • Isolation of high-voltage equipment or busbar trunking feeders

-• Work in confined spaces (e.g. cable ducts, plant rooms)
+• Work in confined spaces such as cable ducts and plant rooms

 • Hot work near cable routes or electrical panels

-• Any isolation where a lock-off/tag procedure alone is insufficient
+• Any isolation where a lock-off and tag procedure alone is insufficient

 Proceeding without a completed PTW where one is required is one of the most serious failings identified during electrical site inspections.
 Your RAMS should state explicitly whether a PTW will be required for each activity, and who is authorised to issue it.
 See the safe isolation procedure guide for the full isolation sequence.